Title Details: | |

 Abstract: |

-This book will cover the entire syllabus of the course "Embedded Systems," both in the departments where the authors teach and in a number of other departments, as described in detail in the proposal's maturity documentation.
-The book will have two thematic axes, Hardware and Software, which are presented hierarchically.
-In the hardware section, the categories and architectures of embedded systems will be described, as well as the implementation technologies.
-Emphasis will also be placed on modeling using popular system description languages.
-The hardware area will be fully covered with a description of each component.
-In the software area, real-time operating systems will be analyzed, and development environments will be presented, along with how design and optimization are achieved with them.
-In fact, a chapter will be devoted to hardware and software co-design, while IMEC's DTSE energy consumption optimization and performance enhancement methodology will be developed, as well as design validation.
-The software section will be completed with the description, design, and implementation of examples and applications in embedded systems, in order to understand the connection between theory and practice.
-The book will be accompanied by four appendices, which will be presented in the form of laboratory exercises and can be used as such in the laboratory part of the course.
-The appendices will cover a wide range of technologies used in the design and implementation of embedded systems, such as design with 8-bit microcontrollers, 32-bit microprocessors, and hardware & software co-design in FPGAs.
-The appendices will expand on the theory and techniques presented in the previous chapters.
-We believe that our book will fully cover the material of the Embedded Systems course as taught in higher education.
+This book covers the entire syllabus of the course "Embedded Systems," both in the departments where the authors teach and in several other departments, as detailed in the proposal's maturity documentation.
+The book follows two thematic axes—Hardware and Software—which are presented hierarchically.
+In the hardware section, the categories and architectures of embedded systems are described, along with the implementation technologies.
+Emphasis is placed on modeling using popular system description languages.
+The hardware domain is thoroughly addressed with detailed descriptions of each component.
+In the software section, real-time operating systems are analyzed, and development environments are presented, including methods for design and optimization.
+A dedicated chapter focuses on hardware/software co-design.
+Additionally, IMEC’s DTSE methodology for energy consumption optimization and performance enhancement, as well as design validation, is developed.
+The software section concludes with the description, design, and implementation of examples and applications in embedded systems, aiming to highlight the connection between theory and practice.
+The book includes four appendices, presented as laboratory exercises, which can be used in the practical component of the course.
+These appendices cover a wide range of technologies used in the design and implementation of embedded systems, including 8-bit microcontrollers, 32-bit microprocessors, and hardware/software co-design on FPGAs.
+They expand upon the theory and techniques discussed in the main chapters.
+We believe that this book provides comprehensive coverage of the Embedded Systems course material as it is taught in higher education.

 |